What Is Carbon Monoxide (CO) And How Is It Produced In The Home?

 The EPA recommends 9 PPM CO or lower as an ambient air quality goal averaged over 8 hours and 35 PPM or lower over 1 hour.

 During the 10-year period from 1979 to 1988, 56,133 death certificates contained codes addressing CO as a contributing cause.
 Of the unintentional deaths, 57% were due to automobile exhaust.
-The next leading identifiable cause was coal, wood or kerosene stoves and fireplaces; followed by combustion of natural gas from a pipeline; combustion of gasoline, acetylene or utility gas and industrial sources.
+The next leading identifiable causes were coal, wood or kerosene stoves and fireplaces; followed by combustion of natural gas from a pipeline; combustion of gasoline, acetylene or utility gas and industrial sources.
 The statistics for 1989 recorded there were about 220 deaths from CO poisoning associated with gas-fired appliances, about 30 CO deaths associated with solid-fueled appliances (including charcoal grills) and about 45 CO deaths associated with liquid fueled heaters.

 Nearly 5,000 people in the United States are treated in hospital emergency rooms for CO poisoning; this number is believed to be underestimated since many people with CO symptoms mistake the symptoms for the flu or are misdiagnosed and never get treated.